stanwood/handbook/README.md

 ## Mission

-stanwood exists to build excellent technology in a fun and relaxed way.
+stanwood exists to build amazing technology in a fun and relaxed way.

 We want to build the largest distributed digital agency in the world to bring the joys of remote work to more developers.

 To achieve that, we need happy clients.

 Clients are happy when we deliver excellent products on time and budget and give them the sense that we are on top of things at all times.

+But we want to go further than that.
+We want to delight clients by going the extra mile and taking ownership on our projects.
+With our fast experience from over 100 projects we actively support our clients in becoming successful and achieving their personal and business goals.

 ## Professional conduct